Abraham Berge: Biography

-Berge started his political career in Lista in the present-day municipality of Farsund, where he was in 1882 elected mayor.
+Berge started his political career in Lista Municipality (in the present-day Farsund Municipality), where he was in 1882 elected mayor.
 From here he went on to the Norwegian Parliament in 1891.
 He served, in different periods, as both Minister of Culture and Church Affairs and Minister of Finance.
 Then, after a 10-year absence from politics, he became again Minister of Finance, and later also Prime Minister, when sitting prime minister Otto Bahr Halvorsen died.
 He resigned this post as the result of the defeat in a vote to lift prohibition.

 In 1926 he became the only Norwegian prime minister to ever be impeached.
 The charge was withholding information relating to the government rescue of a bank threatened by bankruptcy.
 However, he was acquitted in 1927, along with the six ministers who stood trial alongside him.